cli/gh-extension-precompile/README.md

-# Action for releasing precompiled gh extensions
+# Action for publishing GitHub CLI extensions

-[gh](https://github.com/cli/cli) is GitHub on the command line.
-It can be extended with both first and third-party user-defined commands via `gh extension`.
-These commands can be written in a compiled language like Go or Rust and this action exists to automate the release of such compiled extensions, making it possible to deliver binaries to users without having to worry about them having any kind of local toolchain in place.
+A GitHub CLI extension is any GitHub repository named `gh-*` that publishes a Release with precompiled binaries.
+This GitHub Action can be used in your extension repository to automate the creation and publishing of those binaries.

-## Quickstart (golang)
+## Go extensions

-Assuming your extension is written in Go and you don't care about signing your releases, you can incorporate this release into your extension's repo by adding a workflow file like this at `.github/workflows/release.yml`:
+Create a workflow file at `.github/workflows/release.yml`:

 ```yaml
 name: release